petarov/apple-mdm-clients/README.md

 See the complete list of service API calls on Apple's [Device Assignment](https://developer.apple.com/documentation/devicemanagement/device-assignment) web page.

-## Legacy App and Book Management Client
+## Legacy App and Book Management client

 Manage apps and books for students and employees.
 This Apple API is still perfectly functional, however, it has been deprecated, and it's no longer maintained.